karlseguin/ccache/readme.md

 ```

 ### Delete
 `Delete` expects the key to delete.
-It's ok to call `Delete` on a non-existant key:
+It's ok to call `Delete` on a non-existent key:

 ```go
 cache.Delete("user:4")